attilammagyar/js80p/README.md

 from the correct pitch by a random amount, but within a single voice, the two oscillators will always be off by the same amount, and will always diverge by the same amount in the same direction.

+##### Noise Level

+The third screw icon next to the [tuning selector](#usage-synth-common-tuning) mixes white noise into the output of the oscillator, independently from the oscillator's amplitude.

 ##### Fine Detune x4 (FIN x4)